AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

         **Note:** Replace <accountid\> with the UID of your Alibaba Cloud account.

-## Create topics that the MaxCompute sink connector requires
+## Create topics that are required by the MaxCompute sink connector.

-You can log on to the Message Queue for Apache Kafka console and manually create the topics that are required by the MaxCompute sink connector.
+In the Message Queue for Apache Kafka console, you can manually create five types of topics that are required by the MaxCompute sink connector.

 1. Log on to the [Message Queue for Apache KafkaConsole](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).